MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/sp-wf-mgr-farm-restore-disaster-recovery.md

 1. Stop all SPWFM services on all SPWFM servers, or if possible, shut down the servers to drop existing connections to the Workflow (WF) and Service Bus (SB) databases.
 SPWFM-related services include:

     - Service Bus Gateway
     - Service Bus Message Broker
     - Service Bus Resource Provider
     - Service Bus VSS
     - Service Fabric Host Service
     - Workflow Manager Backend
     - World Wide Web Publishing Service

 2. Move the WF and SB databases physically from the original SQL Server instance to the target SQL Server instance.
 Database backup and restore works well for that.
 You need to keep the same database names for the six Service Bus and Workflow databases during the move.
 If you need to change database names, then you'll have to use [Scenario 2](#scenario-2-without-using-a-sql-alias-farm-restore).

 3. Create an SQL alias using *cliconfg.exe* on **all** the SPWFM servers.
 For more information on creating the alias, see the [Create a SQL alias](update-to-spworkflow-manager-when-upgrading-farms.md#create-a-sql-alias).

 1. Restart your SPWFM servers/services.
    Since we're using an SQL alias to map the "old" SQL server name to the "new" SQL server, SPWFM is unaware that there have been changes.
 The services should come up and connect to the databases on the new SQL server.

-## Scenario 2: Without using a SQL alias (Farm Restore)
+## Scenario 2: Without using an SQL alias (farm restore)

 If for some reason you can't use an SQL alias, or if you need to change the names of the six Service Bus and Workflow databases, then you'll have to complete a Workflow "Farm Restore".
 This process, while not too complicated, has many potential failure points.